Frequently Asked Questions About Loans

 Can I negotiate loan terms with a lender?

 More often than people realize, yes.
-Some lenders will work with you on the origination fee, the repayment term, or occasionally the rate, especially if you have a strong credit profile or are an existing customer.
+Some providers will work with you on the origination fee, the repayment term, or occasionally the rate, especially if you have a strong credit profile or are an existing customer.
 It does not always work, but asking costs you nothing.
 Come prepared: if you have competing offers showing better terms, that gives you real leverage in the conversation.

 Is loan interest tax‑deductible?